elifesciences-publications/SPT_LocAndTrack/README.md

 and where to save the trajectories and, finally, clicks "run".
 Below, we will describe the code in a little bit of detail and then a brief guide to how to use it.
+The respository also contains a GUI (Graphical User Interface).
+Please see below for how to use it.

 ## Multiple-Target Tracing algorithm
 The code uses the Multiple-Target Tracing (MTT) algorithm (see below